slatedocs/slate/source/index.html.md

 `BTCUSD` |  M Q P  | Q P B  |
 `ETHUSD` |  M Q P  |  P     |
 `ETHBTC` |    N/A  |  Q     |

+### Contract Rollover

+When a Futures contract ends, we will rollover the data from the now expired contract to the new one.

+You will see an updated **Snapshot** in your data feed indicating the rollover has occurred.
+The rollover will be seamless and users should not see any disruption in their data stream.

+Users should also be able to see the updated contract dates in the `maturationTime` field.

+<aside class="note"> Contracts may share the same <code> interval </code> such as "Quarterly" on Kraken and Bitmex.
+However, the settlement dates can be different.
+Thus, the rollover dates will vary. </aside>

 ## Tickers